 - Always show the encryption keys for approval

 If checked, every time you encrypt a message, a dialog will appear that presents you with the encryption keys that will be used for each recipient.
-You can then review the choice of keys, change them, and approve or cancel the encryption operation.
+You may then review the choice of keys, change them, and approve or cancel the encryption operation.
 We recommend to keep this option checked, since it makes the encryption process more transparent.

 - Automatically encrypt messages whenever possible